 Hawera is located in South Taranaki and is the second largest settlement in the area.
 Other interesting locations to live in South Taranaki include Opunake, known for great surfing spots, Patea and Manaia among others.

 Stratford is located to the East of Mount Taranaki so is an ideal place to live for anyone looking to spend as much time enjoying this beautiful landscape as possible.
 It is an important town for serving the agricultural economy surrounding it, in particular, the dairy industry.

 Life in Taranaki

 The unmistakable symbol of the region is Mount Taranaki (sometimes also referred to as Mount Egmont), a volcano surrounded by a national park.
 If you like outdoor sports, moving to New Zealand is the best place to move to.
 Specifically, the north of the island provides ample opportunities for outdoor pursuits such as walking and hiking with a fantastic backdrop and world-renowned scenery.
 In fact, the actor Tom Cruise is reported to have commented during his time living in the region filming The Last Samurai ‘why would anyone not want to be here’.
 A moderate and pleasant climate and lots of sunshine mean that conditions are well suited for life outdoors also.

-Surfing is also very popular here with many surf beaches and surf festivals hosted in the region throughout the year.
+Surfing is also very popular in New Zealand and Taranaki has many surf beaches and surf festivals hosted in the region throughout the year.
 The town of Hawera, in particular, has many surfing hotspots, being located on ‘Surf Highway’ (State Highway 45).
 Music festivals are also held here including the Taranaki Festival of Arts held in August and September and WOMAD (World of Music Arts and Dance) in March every year.
 The city of New Plymouth also benefits from a large stadium and welcomes many major international performers.